When deciding on a theme for this year's Monterey County Fair, event organizers looked to one of the region's defining elements: the berry.

 As a fourth-generation Salinas resident, Violini's first experiences with the Monterey County Fair were as a youth involved in 4-H. "This is very near and dear to my heart," she said.
 "As a child, I raised pigs, sheep and steers, and I used the money (I earned from selling the livestock) to pay for my college education."

-On Saturday, more than 300 youths who are participating in local 4-H and Future Farmers
+On Saturday, more than 300 youths who are participating in local 4-H and Future Farmers of America programs will sell their livestock at the Junior Livestock Auction.

 Like Violini, many of these young people plan to save the money they raise for their college educations.